rupakweb/top-courses/README.md

 /*

-#how to upload on github for git and vscode
+# how to upload react app on github with git and vscode
 # 10 steps ->
 1: open vscode and npm start app <br>
 2: open new terminal cd app-name <br>